 Monticello is the famous home of 3rd U.S. President Thomas Jefferson.
-Located in Charlottesville, VA, it makes a good day trip to DC and is an essential stop for any Virginia tour.
+Located in Charlottesville, VA, it makes a good day trip from DC and is an essential stop for any Virginia tour.
 Meaning “Little Mountain,” Monticello was built initially in 1768 and wasn’t the product we see today until much later, in 1809.
 Jefferson was a creative talent so he designed the home himself, and much of it was influenced from his time abroad in France.
 He designed it with his own interests and experiments in mind, rather than relying on whatever was popular at the time.
 That’s what makes it so interesting.

 A little about Thomas Jefferson: even though T.J. is primarily known for being the 3rd President of the United States, he accomplished a lot more in his life.
 Politically, he wrote the Declaration of Independence and he also served as the French ambassador for a period of time.
 He brought a lot of design ideas back to the U.S., which can be seen in his home.
 He was also a man of many trades.
 He was an architect and academic, the founder and designer of the University of Virginia.
 He was a collector, and much of his eclectic collection can also be seen in his home.
 You can also see some of the products he designed in his home, as he was also an inventor.
 He did some fascinating things in his lifetime.